TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/overview.md

 ## NHN Cloud > SDK User Guide > Overview

-TOAST SDK is an integrated library that lets you conveniently apply various service libraries of [NHN Cloud](https://toast.com/).
-When you use TOAST services to develop an application, you can apply them all at once without applying each library of individual services.
+NHN Cloud SDK is an integrated library that lets you conveniently apply various service libraries of [NHN Cloud](https://toast.com/).
+When you use NHN Cloud services to develop an application, you can apply them all at once without applying each library of individual services.
 Although the SDK provides an integrated development environment for many services, you can save storage space by selecting only the required features.
-TOAST SDK is a library optimized for each programming language and platform of your choice, and provides familiar development environment.
+NHN Cloud SDK is a library optimized for each programming language and platform of your choice, and provides familiar development environment.

-> Currently, TOAST SDK provides development environment for iOS, Android, Unity3D, and Windows C++.
+> Currently, NHN Cloud SDK provides development environment for iOS, Android, Unity3D, and Windows C++.
 More programming languages and platforms are to be supported in the future.

 ## Supported Services